 Closed mortgages are the most common types of mortgages most homeowners and first-time real estate investors use to finance their property purchases.

-Depending on your credit, the price of the property and other determining factors, most closed mortgages feature 25 to 30-year loan terms and fixed interest rates between 3 percent and 5 percent.
+Depending on your credit, the price of the property and other determining factors, most closed mortgages feature 25 to 30-year loan terms with fixed interest rates between 3 percent and 5 percent.

 Closed mortgages offer stable monthly payments you can easily use to factor your business expenses and calculate your actual income and cash flow.
 In most cases, closed mortgages impose financial penalties if you attempt to pay down the balance of the loan in addition to your scheduled monthly payments.